-The Company releases to the stockholders, together with the notice of the meeting and the definitive information statement for the annual stockholders' meeting, a sample proxy form for their convenience.
+The Company releases to the stockholders, together with the notice of the meeting and the definitive information statement for the annual stockholders' meeting, sample proxy and ballot forms for their convenience.

-During the past annual stockholders' meetings, the Company provided shuttle services in strategic points in the vicinity of the venue to provide free shuttle service to stockholders to and from the meeting venue.
+During the past physical annual stockholders' meetings, the Company provided shuttle services in strategic points in the vicinity of the venue to provide free shuttle service to stockholders to and from the meeting venue.